How to be more active

 Track your progress

 Whether it's steps, distance or active minutes, setting a daily target and hitting it will feel great!
-Tracking apps – like Active 10 or a health app on your phone – can help, but even just a checklist on a piece of paper will do.
+Tracking apps – like the NHS Active 10 app or a health app on your phone – can help, but even just a checklist on a piece of paper will do.

 Go from strength to strength